sakhmatd/swege/README.md

 It leverages the [discount](http://www.pell.portland.or.us/~orc/Code/discount/) library for generating a website from a set of Markdown files.

+# FEATURES
+* Under 300 lines of C.
+* Incremental updates.
+* Pretty fast!
+* Almost no dependencies except for discount.
+* Portable-ish (*nix at least).

 # QUICK START
 Edit config.h with appropriate values for your website.
 Then, simply run swege outside of your website's source directory.